nevinharold90/FMV-Backend-Project/README.md

 - Open your browser in alternative ```http://ipv4:3000```.
 - if the error is something about `personal access client`, install this: ```php artisan passport:client --personal```

-## Contributing Feel free to fork this repository and submit pull requests.

-All contributions are welcome! ## License This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments - Laravel framework: https://laravel.com - All contributors and community members.

 ### THIS IS THE ALTERNATIVE IF IT DOESN'T WORK AT FIRST